freeCodeCamp/guide/src/pages/articles/certificates/use-rgb-to-mix-color/index.md

 ---
-title: Use Rgb To Mix Color
+title: Use Rgb to Mix Color
 ---
 RGB value orange: `rgb(255, 165, 0)`